old-pgmrs-will/vite-javascript-jquery-sass-starter/README.md

 In the modern JS world where React and Vue are in vogue, jQuery is often regarded as a relic or fossil of the past, but it is still one of the most powerful tools for creating web landing pages.

-This sample is an example of implementing a super simple web app with jQuery and SASS (SCSS) based on the **Vite** bundler's `yarn | npm create vite`.
+This sample is an example of implementing a super simple web app with jQuery and SASS (SCSS) based on the **Vite** bundler's `yarn | npm create vite` command.

 ## How to use